 The need for declarations arises any time a symbol (including more general presentations) is being used to represent an instance of an object of a particular type.
-For example, you may wish to declare that the symbolic identifier V represents a vector.
+For example, you may wish to declare that the symbolic identifier Vrepresents a vector.
+The single argument form can be used to set properties of objects by setting the default values of implied attribute values to specific values.